 If you owe more on your car than the car is actually worth, you are upside-down in your auto loan.
 In other words, you have negative equity in your car.

-Still, increasing numbers of people cannot avoid taking out upside-down car loans.
+The fact is, though, that increasing numbers of people have car loans that leave them upside-down.
 In 2007, nearly 30 percent of consumers owed more money for their cars than their cars were worth.
 When people traded in their cars for newer ones, they still owed an average of more than $3,600 on their old ones.
 That means they owed thousands of dollars on cars they didn’t even own anymore.

 Avoiding an Upside-Down Car Loan